Code-Ph0enix/Fake_News_Detection_System/README.md

 ## 🚀 Overview

-The **Fake News Detection** project is designed to combat the spread of misinformation by using machine learning to classify news articles as **Fake** or **Real**.
+**VeriNews** is designed to combat the spread of misinformation by using machine learning to classify news articles as **Fake** or **Real**.
 Built with a full-stack architecture, the app allows users to input news text, receive predictions from multiple models, and engage with interactive educational tools.

 ---
 </center>